LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇩 - To promote a new event

+> Which tier of Voyage Boxes contains the highest amount of Loyalty Points?

+🇦 - Uncommon

+🇧 - Rare

+**🇨 - Legendary**

+🇩 - Epic

 > What is the "Following" feature on Galxe?

-**🇦 - A feature to follow other users**
+🇦 - A feature to follow other users

-🇧 - A feature to discover campaigns
+**🇧 - A feature to discover campaigns**

 🇨 - A feature to track cryptocurrency prices